Cynthia Ulrich, campus nurse practitioner, ms, cnp

 All athletes must submit a Bluffton University pre-participation physical exam form to the athletic office prior to participating in athletics each year.
 This form must be signed by a licensed medical physician (not a chiropractor, nurse practitioner or physician assistant).

-The Health Center is staffed by a mid-level professional five days a week during the school year - Monday - Friday, 8:30 a.m. - 12:30 p.m.
+The Health Center is staffed by a mid-level professional five days a week during the school year - Monday, Wednesday, Friday 1-5 p.m. and Tuesday & Thursday from 8:30 a.m. -noon.
 The nurse practitioner is available to treat minor illnesses and injuries, provide health education and counseling, and arrange referrals to local physicians when necessary.
 All services provided are free of charge.

 The Bluffton Hospital is located minutes away from the university.
 Twenty-four-hour emergency care is available if needed.